Smart meters explained

 Long term, it's hoped that smart meters will make it quicker to switch energy suppliers – in theory, a smart meter can be instructed to send information about your energy usage to a new energy company instantaneously.

 In the short term, smart meters may actually be a barrier to switching.
-Those getting a smart meter installed before second generation (SMETS2) meters are available (expected to be late summer 2017) may have to have their meter switched to 'dumb' mode if they wanted to switch supplier, as their smart meter may not be compatible with their new supplier.
+Those getting a smart meter installed before second generation (SMETS2) meters are available (expected to be late 2017, or early 2018) may have to have their meter switched to 'dumb' mode if they wanted to switch supplier, as their smart meter may not be compatible with their new supplier.
 If this happens, you'd have to have manual readings taken again.

 Before 2020, any first generation meters already installed will need to be upgraded remotely and should be compatible with all energy suppliers.